S2S-ICO/MJO-Diagnostics/README.md

 example)

-The MJOWG wishes to acknowledge and thank U.S. CLIVAR and International CLIVAR for supporting this working group and its activities.</br>
+The MJOWG wishes to acknowledge and thank U.S. CLIVAR and International CLIVAR for supporting this working group and its activities </br>
 by MJO Simulation Diagnostics

 ## 7. How to cite